PolaX3/fusion-deployer/README.md

 * Gamepad: This turns the device into a generic HID gamepad with reactive lights.
 Use for general purpose PC use for generic games.
 This also offers the ability to control the lights with software on the PC.
 * Keyboard: This option is useful for older games with compatibility problems with the gamepad mode.
 Maps the device to QESZC and numpad 79513.
 * PIUIO: This option will let the device show up as a PIUIO for all legacy games and software that support it.
 The advantage is it will poll at a higher rate, allowing up to 4x resolution in polling for games that otherwise don't support an LXIO.
-* Stock PIUIO: This will restore the backup of the firmware that is taken on first flash.
+* Stock PIUIO: This will restore the backup of the firmware that is taken on the first flash.
 This will return your device to stock settings just as when you started.

 # How to flash the PIUIO

-* Turn off all arcade hardware
+* Turn off all arcade hardwares
-* Disconnect all storage devices (flash drives, hard drives, SSD, etc.) and security dongle from your computer/MK
+* Disconnect all storage device (flash drives, hard drives, SSD, etc.) and security dongle from your computer/MK
 * Plug in the flash drive you just created
 * Plug in your keyboard
 * Power on your arcade hardware
 * Allow the system to boot to the fusion menu
-    * If the flash drive does not boot, ensure your motherboard is set to allow legacy booting.
+    * If the flash drive does not boot, ensure your motherboard is set to allow booting from USB device and legacy booting/CSM is enabled.
 * Select your target mode (LXIO, gamepad, etc.)
 * Your firmware will be backed up to the flash drive and the system will power down
 * Power off your arcade hardware